 - Statement of purpose describing the applicant’s interest, motivation and goals in pursuing this degree.
 The statement should specifically address the importance of interdisciplinarity to the applicant’s academic goals, and it should also offer evidence of preparation for the study of media, art and text.
 The applicant should indicate the specific area of study and research to be pursued at VCU and identify faculty who might potentially direct dissertation research.
 Submit as a PDF by email.
 Note: This is a required separate submission of the same essay included in the online application.

 - Academic curriculum vitae or professional resume listing all colleges and universities attended and degrees earned, all professional and academic positions held, all publications and/or exhibitions, technical skills and any other relevant information.
 Include URLs for personal and/or professional websites.
 Submit as PDF by email.

 - Letters of recommendation from three present or former instructors or other individuals qualified to evaluate the applicant’s ability to engage in interdisciplinary study at the doctoral level.
-Have recommenders submit letters as PDFs directly to Didato using only academic or professional email accounts.
+Have recommenders submit letters as PDFs directly to firstname.lastname@example.org using only academic or professional email accounts.
 Letters may also be submitted by recommenders online.
 In the online application there is a prompt to enter their contact information; they will receive an email with a link to the web form.